jeremyrdavis/dddhexagonalworkshop-01/README.md

 6. Create an Entity, `AttendeeEntity`, to persist instances of the `Attendee` entity in a database.
 7. Create an Adapter, `AttendeeEventPublisher`, that sends events to Kafka to propagate changes to the rest of the system.

-**Summary:**
 By the end of Iteration 1, you'll have a solid foundation in DDD concepts and a very basic working application.

-**Note:** You can type in the code line by line or copy and paste the code provided into your IDE.
-You can also combine the approaches as you see fit.
-The goal is to understand the concepts and how they fit together in a DDD context.
+Let's get coding!

-### Commands
+### Step 1: Commands

 Commands are objects that encapsulate a request to perform an action.
-They are different from Events because Commands can fail or be rejected, while Events are statements of fact that have already happened.
+Commands are immutable and can fail or be rejected.
+Commands are closely related to Events, which we will cover later.
+The difference between the two is that Commands represent an intention to change the state of the system, while Events are statements of fact that have already happened.

 We will start by creating a command to register an attendee.
 This command will encapsulate the data needed to register an attendee, which in this iteration is just the email address.

+The `RegisterAttendeeCommand` can be found in the `dddhexagonalworkshop.conference.attendees.domain.services` package because it is part of AttendeeService's API.
+We will implement the `AttendeeService` later; for now, we will just create the command.

 Update the RegisterAttendeeCommand object with a single String, "email."